mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

   });{{< / highlight >}}

 The most interesting part of `MainCtrl` is the `login` method.
-In it, we first check wether the form is invalid (`form.$invalid`), if it is we make the it &#8220;dirty&#8221;.
+In it, we first check wether the form is invalid (`form.$invalid`), if it is we make the it “dirty”.
 We do this in order to remove the `ng-pristine` class from the form and force the validation.
-This scenario will happen if the user does not enter anything in the form and press the &#8220;Login&#8221; button.
+This scenario will happen if the user does not enter anything in the form and press the “Login” button.
 If the form is valid, we call the `connect` method of the service `VNCClient`.
 As you see it returns promise, when the promise is resolved we redirect the user to the page <http://localhost:8090/#/vnc>, otherwise we show him or her the message: `'Connection timeout.
 Please, try again.'` (checkout `<div class="form-error" ng-bind="errorMessage"></div>`).

 The next component we are going to look at is the service `VNCClient`.
 Before that, lets create it using Yeoman: